MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/places/PowerShell/new-place.md

 ### -Tags

 The Tags parameter specifies additional features of the room (for example, details like the type of view or furniture type).
-There is no maximum length currently.
+There's no maximum length currently.

 You can specify multiple labels separated by commas.
 If the labels contains spaces, enclose the values in quotation marks: `"Label 1","Label 2",..."Label N"`.